 Maggie also engages with many children and adults to inspire new generations of astronauts, engineers and scientists.
 Her talks also lead her to myth-bust about careers, class and gender whilst talking about how and why she became a scientist.

 Nira is a mathematical modeller and a chartered scientist.
 Nira has developed mathematical solutions for industries such as defence, aerospace and energy.
 He also writes mathematical models that solve complex problems.

 Nira has achieved many accolades in his career.
 In 2014 he was named as one of the UK’s Leading Practising Scientists by the Science Council.
 He was one of only two black scientists.
 In 2018 he also won the title of World’s Most Interesting Mathematician.

 Charlotte is a Nutritional Biochemist at the Institute of Food Research.
 Her particular area of research looks at the effect of diet on human health.
 Her current focus is researching the effect a particular type of broccoli can have on our cardiovascular health.

 Charlotte’s career progression has taken her through pharmacology and onto nutrition, and during her studies she was one of a few people from an ethnic minority background.

 This is a brief overview from just a small selection of black British scientists and people in STEM.
-You can find out about more scientists, as well as Black History Month on the official website.
+You can find out about more scientists, as well as other inspirational black people, on the Black History Month website.

-We have previously produced Women in science posters and are aiming to continue to feature diverse scientists in the coming months to inspire you and your students.
-Watch this space for our series of blogs that will profile the scientists that inspire each of us the most.
+We have previously produced Women in science posters and will continue to feature diverse scientists in future to inspire you and your students.

 We would love to hear about your favourite or most inspirational scientists.
 Please let us know in the comments below who you would like to see us include.